 (b) to operate, inspect, maintain and repair that pipeline.

+(2) The instrument may be subject to conditions specified in the instrument.

 [Section 16 amended: No. 8 of 2010 s.
-23.]
+23; No. 17 of 2024 s.
+181.]

-17. Power of public authority to grant easements etc.
+17. Power of public authority to grant instruments

-Notwithstanding anything contained to the contrary in any Act or rule of law or its constitution, any public authority may, upon such terms and conditions as are agreed upon by such authority and a licensee, and if the Governor so determines shall, upon such terms and conditions as the Governor may impose, grant to the licensee a lease, easement, licence or other authority of the kind referred to in section 16 of or over —
+(1) Notwithstanding anything contained to the contrary in any Act or rule of law or its constitution, any public authority may, upon such terms and conditions as are agreed upon by such authority and a licensee, and if the Governor so determines may grant to the licensee an instrument of the kind referred to in section 16 of or over —

 (a) any land vested in or owned by the public authority; or